 - a dispute involving allegations of unfair dismissal and race discrimination surrounding the summary dismissal of an employee for gross misconduct.
 The case was successfully struck out.

-- Acted in a three day trial for a manufacturer of luxury jewellery in a claim alleging disability discrimination and unfair dismissal following the dismissal for long-term incapacity.
+- Acted in a three-day trial for a manufacturer of luxury jewellery in a claim alleging disability discrimination and unfair dismissal following the dismissal for long-term incapacity.
 All the claims were dismissed.

 - Acted for a large charity in relation to several separate claims brought against it by former employees alleging unfair dismissal, disability discrimination and breach of contract.